LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Baking Cakes:**

 > - Recipe Development: Cosmic Cakes often develops and refine recipes for a variety of cakes, considering factors such as flavor, texture, and presentation.
+To ensure consistency in the product, receipes are saved and often referred to.
 > - Baking Process: Skilled Bakers are reasposnible for the combination of ingredients, preparation and baking of cakes.
+Each Skilled Baker has a signature classic cake, and as such, classic cakes carry the Skilled Bakers name.
-Final decoration is completed by the cake decorators.
+> - Final decoration of the cakes is completed by the cake decorators.

 **Product Offering:**